In a Nutshell

 Minimum Credit Score: 640

-Best For: First-time home buyers
+Suitable For: First-time home buyers

 Zillow is an Equal Housing Lender that provides mortgage loans for the purchase of new homes and refinancing options for current homeowners.
 With a variety of loan products available, including conventional loans, VA loans, FHA loans, and USDA loans, Zillow home loans have flexible repayment terms, low or no down payment, depending on the loan type, and competitive rates.

 Additionally, Zillow has a manual underwriting procedure.
 While this may take a little longer, it's actually a good thing for borrowers because it means each case is looked at personally and decided on a case-by-case basis.
 That gives borrowers a better chance of finding approval than the generic, automated process offers.

 Zillow is a particularly good choice for new home buyers for two reasons.
 For one thing, the Zillow home loan team is reputed to be supportive, dedicated, and highly-qualified at what they do.
 Based on consumer reviews and a built reputation, Zillow loan officers are efficient, ready to go to bat for you, and knowledgeable in all the right areas.